dewitt4/Cloud-Custodain/README.rst

 Cloud Custodian
 ---------------

-Cloud Custodian is a rules engine for managing public cloud fleets.
+Cloud Custodian is a rules engine for managing public cloud accounts and resources.
 It allows users to define policies to enable a well managed cloud infrastructure, that's both secure and cost optimized.
 It consolidates many of the adhoc scripts organizations have into a lightweight and flexible tool, with unified metrics and reporting.

 Custodian can be used to manage AWS, Azure, and GCP environments by ensuring real time compliance to security policies (like encryption